 For starters you must get to Cebu.
 Cebu is very famous for its pristine beaches and diving locations.
 It has an international airport on Mactan island and several international companies have direct flights to Cebu (if at all possible, avoid passing through Manila).

-Well, the best way is to have your own transportation (bearing in mind that you will have to leave it with an outdoor parking in Daanbantanyan).
+The best way to go up north is to have your own transportation (bearing in mind that you will have to leave it with an outdoor parking in Daanbantanyan).

 Failing that, the main solution retained by groups is often to hire a minivan back and forth.
 Some of the resorts on Malapascua might offer that service, so safer to check with them beforehand.